soru4/AISecurityAuditor/README.md

     java -jar auditor.jar -t 3 -d (domain to scan) --ai --provider (Choose provider) --model-name (choose ai model name ex. gemini-3.6-flash) --api-key (YOUR API KEY) -o (Output File)
   ```
   ### Set output txt file
-  if you would like a simple output text file without the AI processing use the following command structure
+  if you would like a simple output text file without the AI processing use the following command structure.
+When output is enabled without AI being enabled, the program defaults to a txt file output.
   ```
     java -jar auditor.jar -t 3 -d (domain to scan) -o (path to file)
   ```